origin-42/Make-a-Note/README.md

 ### Changes

-This application has since been updated using mysql2 for the database, which can be found [here](https://github.com/origin-42/scribbles_mysql).
+This application has since been updated using mysql2 for the database, which can be found [here](https://github.com/origin-42/scribbles_mysql). *Note, This updated version will not deploy live as it is using a local database.
+This will change soon when implementing an online database, likely with ClearDB MySQL extension through Heroku also.

 ### Additional Features